 Beach body program comparisons for personal trainers

-In this section, I will be comparing some of the popular programs so that you can recommend to your clients the best one for them.
-A lot of the programs are so similar that this important to know the slight differences between them.
+In this section, I will compare some of the popular programs so that you can recommend the best one for your clients.
+Many programs are so similar that it is important to know the slight differences between them.

-P90x is a huge blend of different disciplines of exercise.
-It combines mixed martial arts, yoga, Pilates, weightlifting, flexibility training and cardiovascular training into one big 90-day workout routine.
+P90x is a massive blend of different disciplines of exercise.
+It combines mixed martial arts, yoga, Pilates, weightlifting, flexibility training, and cardiovascular training into one great 90-day workout routine.

 The program consists of 12 different DVDs with 12 workouts in total.

 The original insanity program, on the other hand, came out in 2009.
-This program was created for people that absolutely wanted to be pushed to their limits during exercise.
-It self-proclaims to be one of the toughest workout programs to ever exist.
-And if you have ever tried insanity, you would know that they might just be correct.
+This program was created for people that wanted to be pushed to their limits during exercise.
+It self-proclaims to be one of the most robust workout programs ever to exist.
+And if you have ever tried insanity, you would know that they might be correct.

-The program itself lasts 60 days, contains 10 workout DVDs and 10 intense workouts but you will be cycling through for the two months.
+The program lasts 60 days and contains ten workout DVDs and ten intense workouts, but you will be cycling through for the two months.

 What are the differences?

-P90x is meant to Tone, burn fat and teach functional movements whereas Insanity is meant to burn as many calories as possible to get you shredded.
+P90x is meant to Tone, burn fat and teach functional movements, whereas Insanity is intended to burn as many calories as possible to get you shredded.
 The differences between both programs depend on your goals.
 Both of them are good at-home workout products and can be a decent option for your clients that are advanced.

 P90x vs P90x3: Overview

-Just like all of the other P90x series, P90x3 is also a 90-day program.
-The number three in the name not only represents the third workout series of P90x, it also stands for 30 min.
-Instead of the grueling hour-long workouts that were performed in the first and second installments of P90x, all of the P90x3 workouts hover around 30 min. long.
+Just like the other P90x series, P90x3 is also a 90-day program.
+The number three in the name not only represents the third workout series of P90x, but it also stands for 30 min.
+Instead of the grueling hour-long workouts performed in the first and second installments of P90x, all P90x3 workouts hover around 30 min.
+Long.

-Although some people might be thinking that this should be a walk in the park compared to the first and second programs, you should think twice.
-Although they were only 30 min. long, the intensity is very high and I guarantee you will leave your clients soaking wet by the end.
+Although some might think this should be a walk in the park compared to the first and second programs, you should think twice.
+However, they were only 30 min.
+Long, the intensity is very high, and I guarantee you will leave your clients soaking wet by the end.

-P90x is meant to tone and burn fat in a whole hour, whereas P90x3 adds stabilization to the mix and only lasts a half hour.
+P90x is meant to tone and burn fat in an hour, whereas P90x3 adds stabilization to the mix and only lasts a half hour.
 The differences between both programs depend on your goals.
 Both of them are great at-home workout products.

 Piyo vs T25: who are they meant for?

-Piyo is meant for anyone that has ever wanted to get into Pilates or yoga.
-It is also meant for people that have not really been exercising for a long period of time.
-This is because it is much easier on your joints and muscles compared to some other workout programs (like T25, insanity or p90x).
+Piyo is meant for anyone who wants to get into Pilates or yoga.
+It is also intended for people not exercising for an extended period.
+This is because it is much easier on your joints and muscles than other workout programs (like T25, insanity, or p90x).
 This is fantastic for personal training clients with joint pain.

 I am not saying that this is an easy program.
-It is still very difficult cardiovascular wise and you do get a great abdominal workout as well.
-One other plus is that you do not need any equipment to use Piyo.
+It is still very difficult cardiovascular-wise, and you also get a great abdominal workout.
+Another plus is that you do not need any equipment to use Piyo.

-This is a huge benefit and you can literally do it anywhere that you have enough space and TV/computer to watch from.
-Overall if your clients are looking to build flexibility and core strength while minimizing joint problems, piyo seems right up their alley.
+This is a huge benefit; you can do it anywhere you have enough space and a TV/computer to watch from.
+Overall if your clients want to build flexibility and core strength while minimizing joint problems, piyo seems right up their alley.

-Focus T25, on the other hand, is a lot more intense and focuses more on muscle building and sculpting compared to Piyo.
-This designed for people that don’t have too much time to work out.
-They can squeeze this 25 min. workout on your lunch break if they would like if that is the only time that they have free.
+Focus T25, on the other hand, is much more intense and focuses more on muscle building and sculpting than Piyo.
+This is designed for people that don’t have too much time to work out.
+They can squeeze this 25 min.
+Work out on your lunch break if they would like if that is the only time they have free.

-Even from the very beginning, T25 pushes you pretty hard and it only gets tougher as the weeks go on.
-Even though some of the workouts are shorter than Piyo, I’m sure that you will be burning more calories overall even during the aftermath of the hours when you are recovering from the workout.
+Even from the very beginning, T25 pushes you pretty hard, and it only gets tougher as the weeks go on.
+Also though some of the workouts are shorter than Piyo, I’m sure that you will be burning more calories overall, even during the aftermath of the hours when you are recovering from the workout.

 This is called excess post-exercise oxygen consumption or EPOC/the afterburn effect.
 If the workouts are a little bit too intense in the beginning, there are modifiers that you can follow to make it a little bit easier.

-Piyo is meant to teach the basics of yoga and pilates whereas T25 is meant to be a tough workout for people that only have a half hour to work out each day.
+Piyo is meant to teach the basics of yoga and pilates, whereas T25 is a tough workout for people who only have a half hour to work out each day.
 The differences between both programs depend on your goals.

 Workout calendars can help your personal training clients stay on task